ducanhk58uet/parse-dashboard/README.md

 }
 ```

+You can then start the dashboard using `parse-dashboard --config parse-dashboard-config.json` with https
-You can then start the dashboard using `parse-dashboard --config parse-dashboard-config.json`.
+You can then start the dashboard using `parse-dashboard --config parse-dashboard-config.json --allowInsecureHTTP` with http

 ### Environment variables